We deeply care

 The careful use of natural resources such as water is an essential part of our environmental commitment.
 In addition to reduced consumption, it is also important to keep the resource as pure as possible where it is needed by means of professional chemical management.

-We improve the environmental footprint of our company's own sites, production facilities and shops, and the entire supply chain.
+We strive to improve the environmental footprint of our company's own offices, warehouses, production facilities and retail stores, and the entire supply chain.
 Our goal is to achieve net zero emissions by 2050.
-On the way there, we will reduce emissions in the entire value chain (Scope 1-3) by at least 50% by 2030.
+On the way there, we will reduce emissions in the entire value chain (Scope 1-3) by at least 50% by 2030 in comparison to 2019.

 Our goal is to preserve biodiversity in our oceans and waters.
 A major contribution to this can be made by reducing synthetic fibers: the fewer synthetic fibers, the less microplastics in the oceans.

 Preserving biodiversity and protecting the climate are particularly important to us at HUGO BOSS.
-For example, by using more sustainable materials and processing them in an environmentally friendly way, we want to protect valuable ecosystems and reduce the loss of biodiversity on land.
+For example, by using more sustainable materials and processing them iwith a lower environmental impact, we want to protect valuable ecosystems and reduce the loss of biodiversity on land.

 Close collaboration with partners is a prerequisite for HUGO BOSS to meet its sustainability goals.
 That is why we are active in a number of initiatives and associations, such as the Leather Working Group.